thetisproject/thetis/readme.md

 # COFS - Coastal Ocean Flow Solver

-Finite element flow solver for coastal and estuarine flows.
+Finite element flow solver for simulating coastal and estuarine flows.

+This project is licensed under the terms of the MIT license.

 ## Installation